Germanism (linguistics): English

 One notable German word in the English language is "kindergarten", meaning "garden for the children".
 The first kindergarten outside the German area was founded in 1851 in London.
 Five years later, Margarethe Schurz opened the first kindergarten in America in Watertown, Wisconsin.
 The language in the first kindergarten was German, as they were thought to be for the children of German immigrants.
 In 1882, the number of kindergartens in the US was 348.
 Meanwhile, the majority of Americans are no longer aware of the German origin of the word.
 The kindergarten teacher was first called "kindergartner", and later "kindergarten teacher".
 "Kindergartner" is now the child who attends the kindergarten.
 The verb "to kindergarten" means using the kindergarten method.
 Often, however, only the first letter 'K' of the word "kindergarten" is used, so a "pre-K" is a child who is not old enough for kindergarten.

 In English, the German "über" (hyper, over) is sometimes (often spelled "uber") used in compositions, as in ubergeek, to express extreme progression.
 In German the prefix "super" is sometimes used, next to "über", in the sense of superior, as in Superminister.
 The peculiar feature of the German language to build compound nouns contributes to proliferation of Germanisms and interesting neologisms.

 American students often use the term "foosball" (German Fußball) for the tabletop soccer, for which in Germany however the English term "kicker" is used.

-If somebody is sneezing, one may respond "[God] bless you".
-Because many people do not want to use a blessing phrase with religious context, instead the German term "gesundheit" is widely used.
-(Very seldom heard in the south or in Texas.)
-In German, Gesundheit means health, but is also used as response when someone sneezes.
-The same word is used in Yiddish, and thus came to be known also in the US.

-The Concise Oxford English Dictionary lists the German word verboten, defined as "forbidden by an authority".
-Other well known examples include words such as weltschmerz, mensch, rucksack, schadenfreude, kaput(t) and weltanschauung.
-Another important psychological concept is "Angst".

-Estonian

-There are long-lasting contacts between Estonian and German languages.
-Estonia was conquered in the Livonian crusade by German and Danish crusaders already in the 13th century.
-Since then, Estonia was settled by priests, merchants and craftsmen from Germany.
-As a result, the Estonian language has borrowed nearly a third of its vocabulary from Germanic languages, mainly from German.
-Examples include: vein (Wein, wine), klaver (Klavier, piano), reis (Reise, trip) and kunst (art).
-Modern loans from the Germans include reisibüroo (Reisebüro, travel agency) and kleit (Kleid, dress).